ayshthkr/Insights/README.md

 ## Usage

 1. **Basic Search**: Type any question in the search box and press Enter
-2. **View Results**: Get AI-generated answers with source citations
+2. **Loading State**: During answer generation, the input shows your query and is disabled with a shimmer effect
-3. **Source Navigation**: Click on citation numbers to jump to source information
+3. **Citation Tooltips**: Hover over citation numbers to see compact source previews with favicons
-4. **External Links**: Click the external link icon to visit original sources
+4. **Source Navigation**: Click on citation tooltips or source cards to visit external links
+5. **Download Options**: Use the download dropdown to save responses in multiple formats (PDF, Markdown, Word, Text)
+6. **New Chat**: Click the "New Chat" button to start a fresh conversation
+7. **Copy & Share**: Easily copy answers to clipboard or share them

 ## Example Queries